thecodecrate/python-pipeline/tests/modular_fragmented_design.md

 For interfaces, the MRO is:

 1. **Mixin Interfaces from Fragments** (ordered based on dependencies):
-   - Mixin interfaces are renamed to match their Fragment folder name plus `Interface` (e.g., `WithCrudTodoListInterface`).
+   - Mixin interfaces are renamed to match their Fragment folder name plus `Interface` (e.g., `WithFileStorageInterface`, `WithCrudTodoListInterface`).

 2. **Base Class Interface**:
    - Imported and renamed to `WithBaseInterface`.